The Ultimate GCSE Maths Survival Guide for the New School Year

 3. Memorising without understanding

-Learning formulas by heart is important, but if they don’t understand when or why to use them, they won’t help them with unfamiliar problems.
-Always practise applying formulas in different contexts.
+Learning formulas by heart is important, but if you don’t understand when or why to use them, it makes it difficult to apply them to the unfamiliar contexts you’re faced with in an exam.

 4. Avoiding weak topics

-It’s easy for your child to stick with what they’re good at, but avoiding tricky areas like algebra, trigonometry, or probability only makes them more intimidating.
-Tackle them in regular doses and celebrate small wins.
+It’s easy for your teen to stick with what they’re good at, but avoiding tricky areas like algebra or trigonometry only makes them seem more intimidating.
+Tackle these topics first and don’t be afraid to reach out for help if you need it.

 5. Overusing worked solutions